Woman looking into distance against cloudy sky

 Having a positive mindset involves finding the good in any situation, even when things get really tough.
 It is the act of being hopeful without lying to yourself.
 This should not be confused with unfounded optimism, which can be a bit tricky.
 Unfounded optimism, also referred to as “toxic positivity,” can lead to brushing off problems and pretending everything is fine.
 An example would be choosing not to wear a coat outdoors in winter because you do not believe you will get cold.
 In this case, you did not properly prepare for the problem, and now you are freezing!

-If you are living with a common ongoing condition like high blood pressure or Type 2 diabetes, Ochsner Digital Medicine encourages you to adjust your attitude to be your healthiest and happiest self.
+Ochsner Digital Medicine, a program that remotely treats common ongoing condition like high blood pressure or Type 2 diabetes, encourages you to adjust your attitude to be your healthiest and happiest self.
 Here are seven suggestions to turn that frown upside down for your health.

 1. Identify areas to change: Human nature tends to magnify the negative and filter out the positive.
 Mindfully check in with yourself throughout the day to pinpoint what may be triggering the negativity.
-Then shift your mindset to consider the good things happening around you.
+Then shift your mindset to consider the good things happening around you and the positive aspects of your life.

 2. Laugh at it: Yes, laughter really is the best medicine.
 Give yourself the permission to laugh, even when things are difficult.
-Humor is a great way to cope and lighten your mood.
+Humor is a great way to cope and elevate your mood.

 3. Hang out with positive people: Your environment matters; that also means the company you keep.
-Surround yourself with uplifting and supportive people whose advice and feedback are valuable to you.
+The people around you have a profound effect on your mindset, so surround yourself with uplifting and supportive individuals whose advice and feedback are valuable to you.
 Avoid the “energy-suckers” who add stress in your life.

 4. Be kind to yourself: Speak to yourself the way you would speak to a close friend.
 Treat yourself with the same compassion as you would someone you love.